 An Environmental Site Assessment (ESA) is an investigation conducted of a specific site of either vacant land or a developed piece of property.
-The ESA's are generally presented in three major phases of investigation: Phase I, II and III.
-For certain sites, it may be cost effective to combine Phase I and Phase II or Phase II and
+The ESA's are generally presented in three major phases of investigation:

-Phase III.
-Environmental Site Assessments shall comply with the National Environmental Policy Act (NEPA) including current revisions published by the CT DEEP and ASTM Standard E1527-13.
+Phase I, II and III.
+For certain sites, it may be cost effective to combine Phase I and Phase II or Phase II and Phase III.
+Environmental Site Assessments shall comply with current federal National Environmental Policy Act (NEPA), CT DEEP's Site Characterization Guidance Document (SCGD) and ASTM Standards E1527.